Ask us a question or join our mailing list

 We want to welcome the brightest talent to our postgraduate community.
 That’s why our Birmingham Masters Scholarships award £3,000 to more than 300 students each year.

-Students will enrol at either University of Birmingham or Leiden University Medical Centre and will be registered at both universities.
-The programme will be jointly delivered but students will receive a single award from the university they have enrolled with.
+Students will enrol at either the University of Birmingham or Leiden University Medical Centre, and will be registered at both institutions for the duration of the programme.
+While the MSc is jointly delivered, students will receive a single degree award form the university where they are formally enrolled.

 Application deadline for UK and non visa requiring applicants.
 We will close applications as soon as the programme is full.
 Early applications are encouraged.